-What is an HVAC Compressor?
+What is an HVAC compressor?

-If you are looking to get a replacement for your existing air conditioning unit or wanting to get a new unit installed, it is important to understand what makes the unit work.
+If you are looking to get a replacement for your existing air conditioning unit or want to get a new unit installed, it is important to understand what makes the unit work.
 The HVAC compressor is the heart of the air conditioner unit because it pumps the refrigerant from one part of the unit to the other.
 This process is similar to the way a heart pumps blood and circulates it through the body.
 Without the compressor, there would be no way to circulate the refrigerant into and out of the house; therefore, there would be no ability to cool down the hot air coming into the unit.
-We will discuss how the compressor operates within the condenser unit and how the refrigerant and evaporator coil works in conjunction with the compressor.
+We will discuss how the compressor operates within the condenser unit and how the refrigerant and evaporator coil work in conjunction with the compressor.

-The Function of an HVAC Compressor
+The function of an HVAC compressor

 The outside unit, called the condenser unit, houses the compressor.
 The HVAC compressor’s primary function is compressing the refrigerant from the evaporator coil inside the home to the outside and then back in.